Nokhal/Citra-ArCodes/Fire Emblem Awakening - Thabes Overwritten.md

 ## Troubleshooting
 ### No code works
 You have most likely the wrong game version.
-Only the US version is supported.
+Only the US version is supported, all DLC installed, on no online content.

 ### Shader/XP/Move Twice code works but not gold/renown/items
 Make sure only those two mods are installed (Uninstall USV if necessary, reinstall it later once you have cheated enough)